• Skip to primary navigation

 • Candy cane (optional)

-How to use the whipped cream
+How to make peppermint whipped cream

 If you want crushed peppermint to top your whipped cream, I take a peppermint candy cane and place it inside a plastic bag like a Ziplock bag.
 Then, take a cocktail muddler, rolling pin, or some other solid instrument to pound the candy cane into peppermint chunks.
 Set these aside to top your peppermint whipped cream with!